victordelval/django-app/README.md

-## Available Scripts
+## Execution

-In the project directory, you can run:
+In the django project directory (src folder), you can run:

-### `npm start`
+### `python manage.py migrate`

+To run model and data migrations into the sqlite3 database.

+### `python manage.py runserver`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 The page will reload if you make edits.
-You will also see any lint errors in the console.
+You will also see any errors in the console.

-### `npm test`
+### `python manage.py test`

-Launches the test runner in the interactive watch mode.
+Launches all tests in the project.

-Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.<br>
-Run `npm test -- --coverage` to include a coverage report.
+To include a coverage report:
+* `coverage run --source='.' manage.py test plans`
+* `coverage report`